Post

 Because these permission grants allow applications to obtain tokens and access APIs programmatically, abusing them can provide attackers with durable access to tenant resources.
 This makes permission grants a critical security boundary in Entra ID.

-Two primary attack paths implement this model: delegated permissions (user consent) and application permissions (admin consent).
+Two primary attack paths exploit OAuth consent to gain persistent access: delegated permissions (user consent) and application permissions (admin consent).
 Both ultimately result in the issuance of OAuth tokens that can be used to interact with tenant resources, either in a user context or application context.

 Delegated permissions require the presence of an authenticated user and are granted through an interactive OAuth 2.0 authorization flow.
 In this process, the client application requests access to specific scopes, which the user must explicitly consent to before the application can act on their behalf.